 Amazon’s Kindle Direct Publishing (KDP) offers a robust on-demand paperback printing capability.
 Rather than commit to huge volume printing, why not let KDP do it for you?
 Each time a customer orders a paperback on the Amazon site, KDP will fast-print a paperback and ship it directly to the customer.
-We can help prepare your book for KDP on-demand paperback printing.
+Ken can help prepare your book for KDP on-demand paperback printing.

 After your InDesign book is converted into a Kindle KPF file with the Kindle Create app, you can submit the KPF to KDP (Amazon uses a lot of “K”s!) to be used for on-demand paperback printing:

-The best thing about this approach is that it works.
-Since the PPF is already approved for eBook use, exporting it for paperback printing won’t usually flag any errors.
-The bad thing about this approach is that the paperback looks very generic.
-(You could say it is rather boring.)
+Probably, the only best thing about this approach is that it works.
+Since the KPF is already approved for eBook use, exporting it for paperback printing won’t usually flag any errors.
+The bad thing about this approach is that the paperback looks very generic:

 With the exception of adding page headers and footers (with page numbers), the paperback looks just like the Kindle eBook!